When you’re curious about something, you likely read a blog post or watch a how-to video. But who created that content?

 Remember that blogs are meant to provide valuable information to people, so you’re trying to reach an audience that isn’t ready to buy just yet.
 These posts should set you up as an authority on the topic, and in your industry in general, so you seem like a trusted resource.

 One of the easiest and most effective types of posts to create is a “listicle” or list post.
 Thirty percent of all blog posts are lists for a very simple reason – people read them because they seem quick, clear, and easy to understand.
+The post from Genie Recycling doesn’t only hold an in-depth guide to making extra money but is also visually brawny.

 That being said, your goal should never be to get hundreds or thousands of people to read a single post.
 In fact, most of the individual blog posts you write probably won’t bring hordes of people to your site.
 Sometimes this can happen, but what you’re looking for is more of a cumulative effect.